Industry looks to distributed model to overcome cell therapy shortcomings

 From left to right: Omkar Kawalekar, Amol Ketkar, Peter Peumans, and Vered CaplanBioProcess International

-Omkar Kawalekar, eminence lead of NextGen therapies at Deloitte Consulting, moderated a panel of experts who discussed discussing how to build a collaborative distributed autologous cell therapy manufacturing ecosystem.
+Omkar Kawalekar, eminence lead of NextGen therapies at Deloitte Consulting, moderated a panel of experts who discussed how to build a collaborative distributed autologous cell therapy manufacturing ecosystem.

 Kawalekar, who characterized distributed manufacturing as being in its infancy, asked the panelists about what factors have held the industry back from adopting a widespread distributed model.
 Peter Peumans, CTO Health at imec, a technology research and innovation company, discussed his work with semiconductors alongside the life sciences industry.
 He related the question to a story from his own work experience in technology development.